armannorouzi/Predicting-prediction-model-performance/Study-plan-complete.md

 At present, no such methods exist.
 Therefore, the aim of this study is to develop and test a new method for estimating the performance of prediction models in a transfer setting while only utilizing predictor data.
 The method will focus on identifying similarities in the development sample and the validation sample in order to distinguish which data belongs to which sample.
 Observations from the development sample that are misclassified as validation observations will be used to form a separate segment.
 This segment is then used to predict the true model performance in the transfer setting.

-Our hypothesis is that the method will be able to make significant predictions.
+Our hypothesis is that our method of estimating prediction model performance within a transfer setting by only utilizing predictor data, will be as good as current methods of calculating the performance within the transfer setting when outcome data is utilized.
 This hypothesis is based on the fact that the segment created by the method is more similar to the validation sample and should therefore be able to constitute as such but with available outcome data.

 # Aim
-The aim of this study is to develop and test a method for predicting prediction model performance in a transfer setting while only utilizing predictor data, in an attempt to simplify the implementation of prediction models within healthcare.
+The aim of this study is to develop and test a method for predicting prediction model performance in a transfer setting while only utilizing predictor data.

 # Methods
 ## Study design